If your study is led from England and involves the NHS in England, you should now use HRA Approval.

 The regulation of health research provides participants with assurance that the research that they take part in is of high quality, safe and ethical.
 It also ensures that the results of research can be relied on and used as evidence to inform future decisions about healthcare and treatment.

 The UK has a range of bodies which have roles in regulating different aspects of health research in humans.
-The Health Research Authority works with these bodies to coordinate the overall system for regulation and governance of research.
+The Health Research Authority provides Research Ethics Committees and the Confidentiality Advisory Group, which review applications to undertake certain types of research.
+We also work with other bodies to coordinate the overall system for regulation and governance of research.

 Regulatory bodies have legal responsibilities to approve, licence or inspect particular research activities.
 In addition, research sites have responsibilities to manage research they host.
 This website will help you determine what regulatory oversight is relevant to your research and how to work with research sites.